+(iv) "Foreign" means any theatrical motion picture for which twenty percent (20%) or more of the shooting days of principal photography takes place in a country other than the United States, its territories or Canada.

+(v) "Domestic" means any theatrical motion picture which is not foreign.

+(vi) "Los Angeles production crew," for purposes of determining whether percentage payments on domestic pictures may be prorated, shall mean persons hired from the jurisdiction of the IATSE West Coast Studio Locals or hired from the jurisdiction of the union locals referred to in subparagraph (e) below, employed by the Producer in production.

-Amendment Agreement or the Local #871 Agreement covering Script Coordinators and Writers' Room Assistants shall be considered "individuals subject to the Basic Agreement" and "employees employed by Producer under this Agreement" for purposes of subparagraph (c) and subparagraphs (f)(2)(v)(B)(1) and (2) of this Article XIX only and for no other purpose.
-Accordingly, when Producer is entitled to prorate hereunder, the salaries of all individuals employed under the Local #600 Amendment Agreement or the Local #871 Amendment Agreement or the Local #871 Agreement covering Script Coordinators and Writers' Room Assistants shall be included in both the numerator and the denominator of the fraction referred to in subparagraphs (c)(1)(ii) and (f)(2)(v)(B)(1) of this Article XIX.
+&lt;sup>8 Individuals employed under the Local #600 Amendment Agreement or the Local #871 Amendment Agreement (but not the Local #871 Agreement covering Script Coordinators and Writers' Room Assistants) shall be considered part of the "Los Angeles production crew" for purposes of this subparagraph (c) only and not for any other purpose.

-- (iv) "Foreign" means any theatrical motion picture for which twenty percent (20%) or more of the shooting days of principal photography takes place in a country other than the United States, its territories or Canada. - (v) "Domestic" means any theatrical motion picture which is not foreign. - (vi) "Los Angeles production crew," for purposes of determining whether percentage payments on domestic pictures may be prorated, shall mean persons hired from the jurisdiction of the IATSE West Coast Studio Locals or hired from the jurisdiction of the union locals referred to in subparagraph (e) below, employed by the Producer in production. - (vii) "Entire production crew," as such term is used herein, shall mean all individuals in job categories referred to either in this Basic Agreement or in the other collective bargaining agreements between Producer and the West Coast Studio Locals or between Producer and the unions referred to in subparagraph (e) below employed by the Producer on the production of the motion picture in question. - (viii) "Other collective bargaining agreements between Producer and the West Coast Studio Locals" means only those Local Agreements subject to this Basic Agreement. - (2) Foreign Pictures.
+(vii) "Entire production crew," as such term is used herein, shall mean all individuals in job categories referred to either in this Basic Agreement or in the other collective bargaining agreements between Producer and the West Coast Studio Locals or between Producer and the unions referred to in subparagraph (e) below employed by the Producer on the production of the motion picture in question.

+(viii) "Other collective bargaining agreements between Producer and the West Coast Studio Locals" means only those Local Agreements subject to this Basic Agreement.

+(2) Foreign Pictures.
 Percentage payments shall be made on a prorated basis for any foreign picture made with two or more individuals subject to the Basic Agreement.